 So for a few months now I've been ogling the cross-stitchable cell phone case from Connect Design.
 It's super cute and I LOVE the idea...

-So... when faced with these seemingly impossible obstacles there's only one thing for a crafter to do...
+So... when faced with this particular obstacle there's only one thing for a crafter to do...

 FIGURE OUT HOW TO DO IT YOURSELF!